 Find out about how a very common digestive health issue might be interfering in your child's development and academic performance.

 Constipation is a common digestive health issue that plagues both adults and children.

 However, constipation in children can not only affect their health but may also have an indirect effect on their grades at school.
 Irregular bowel movements can lead to a lack of concentration, resulting in your child’s weak academic performance.

 When it comes to kids, constipation is a very common problem.

-According to The Oman Medical Journal, fecal incontinence is a common problem among children and its significance is often underestimated by medical practitioners.
-“Chronic constipation with fecal incontinence is reported to account for 3% of referrals to pediatric clinics in teaching hospitals,” the journal reports.
+According to The Oman Medical Journal, faecal incontinence is a common problem among children and its significance is often underestimated by medical practitioners.
+“Chronic constipation with faecal incontinence is reported to account for 3% of referrals to pediatric clinics in teaching hospitals,” the Journal reports.

 Another study concluded that “chronic constipation may retard growth status in children, and a long-term medication for constipation in children appears beneficial to their growth status.”2

 Parents, therefore, must inform themselves with knowledge about constipation in kids.
 This will help them deal with its negative effects on their children, such as lack of focus in school and falling sick often as the body is not purged of toxins regularly.

 Why is my kid constipated?

 A child is considered constipated when he has fewer than three bowel movements in a week or has trouble completing a bowel movement.
 He can also be considered constipated when the stool is hard, dry, and unusually large.